kamamautanu/AmaFi/README.md

 ## 10. Water Filter

-The water filter in an irrigation system such as the one I've created acts as a safe guard against damage that the driplines could incur if
+The water filter in an irrigation system such as this acts as a safe guard against damage that the driplines could incur in a worst case scenario where particulate matter contaminated the main water supply.
+Since the dripline used in this systen have built in emitters, a 150 micron mesh filter will do the job.

 ## 11. PVC Components